GoogleChrome/developer.chrome.com/site/en/docs/webstore/manage/index.md

 To stay informed of your item's status, you can:

 -  **Enable email notifications**.
 There are mandatory emails like take down or rejection notifications that are enabled by default.
-To receive notification when you item is published or staged, you can enable email notifications in the Account page.
+To receive notification when your item is published or staged, you can enable email notifications in the Account page.

     {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/FgPIwRl3QEbNowNV1zRn.png", alt="How to enable